Global Grading Systems Uncovered

 Across the globe, there are over a million higher education institutions and each of them follows a certain grading system.
 Half the Europe follows the Bologna system of education and grading system, while countries in Latin and North America follow the GPA grading system.
 Let’s check out country country-wise grading system in this article.

-Grading systems are not just about the grades, there are also marks, percentages and other types of grading systems which exist.
-Each country for studying abroad has a set of standard grading systems which is used across its schools and universities.
-Firstly, let’s check the different types of grading systems, then understand how the CBSE 10th grading system works and finally check out the top countries and their grading systems.
+Grading systems are not just about grades; marks, percentages, and other types of grading systems exist.
+Each country for studying abroad has a set of standard grading systems used across its schools and universities.
+Firstly, let’s check the different types of grading systems, then understand how the CBSE 10th grading system works and finally, check out the top countries and their grading systems.

 Types of Grading Systems

-There are different types of grading systems in the world, and each of them varies per country internationally.
-In some cases, there is grading based on marks, or in some cases, the grading is based on percentage.
+There are different grading systems in the world, and each varies per country internationally.
+In some cases, there is grading based on marks, or in others, the grading is based on percentage.
 Following is the type of grading that is followed across a couple of countries:

 - Grading based on percentage scores like 90% is ‘A’ grade.